rmetzler/HPI-IP-OAuth/README.md

 #### Accessing the User's Restricted Resources

 In today's internet world there are many different technologies for providing API access but RESTful Web Services prevail.
 We decided to build the neccessary API in a restful way.

-TODO: cite \[REST\]
+This way we have to decide which resources should be available and how they are represented. \[REST\]

 The OAuth access token is essentially the right to access some of the associated user's restricted resources.
 The OAuth client has to query the API to find out which specific resources it can access in behalf of the user.
 Therefor we need one URL endpoint that is the same for every user.
-By querying it with the access token the consumer specifies the user and gets some more
+By querying it with the access token the consumer specifies the user and gets some more information about which resources are accessable with the provided token.

++ the resource of the user who granted the access token should be _HPIIP/api/user_

+The representation of this resource in JSON should be something like this, showing only the values that are available to the requesting consumer:

+{'user' : {
+	'username' : 'richard.metzler',
+	'identities' : [{
+		'main identity' : {
+			'email' : {
+				'value' : 'richard@...',
+				'resource' : 'HPIIP/api/attribute/123456',
+				'writable' : true
+			}

+		}, {...}
+		]
+	}
+}
+}

+As you can see, the 3rd party service is able to find out the resource for reading and updating the email resource.
+Reading is done with an HTTP GET request, while updating is by sending an HTTP POST request to the _HPIIP/api/attribute/{id}_ resource.
+The resource is again represented in JSON format:

+{
+	'value' : 'richard@...',
+	'writable' : true
+}

+If the client updates the value the attribute _writable_ is ommitted.

+Whenever an OAuth consumer wants to access a resouce the OAuth provider has to check for if this resource is available with the **ERFORDERLICH** operation.

+__REMOVE__
   Having a simple rights management model simplifies the accessability.

 ### Web-Layer